 Does rosacea cause spots?

 Yes, some people develop red or pink bumps.
 These are usually quite small.
 Sometimes, these contain pus.
-Rosacea should be diagnosed and is not to be confused with acne.
-This is because there are certain signs of rosacea that you don’t get with acne, for example thicker skin (such as on the nose) and crusts around the eyes (called blepharitis).
+Rosacea should be diagnosed and not be confused with acne.
+This is because there are certain signs of rosacea that you don’t get with acne, for example, thicker skin (such as on the nose) and crusts around the eyes (called blepharitis).

 Who gets rosacea?

 Women with light skin are the usual candidate, but it can appear in men and on dark skin.
 It’s also typically worse in men if it does develop.

 It’s sometimes triggered by foods and drinks, for example, caffeine, alcohol, spicy foods, cheese and hot drinks.
 Sometimes, exercise can be a trigger.

 What about rosacea treatment?

 Rosacea treatment at our York clinic could involve: